 GeneCards Summary for TRAF2 Gene

-TRAF2 (TNF Receptor-Associated Factor 2) is a Protein Coding gene.
-Diseases associated with TRAF2 include factor 2 deficiency and salivary gland cancer.
-Among its related pathways are MAPK signaling pathway and Immune System.
+TRAF2 (TNF Receptor Associated Factor 2) is a Protein Coding gene.
+Diseases associated with TRAF2 include lymphoma, malt, somatic.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include identical protein binding and receptor binding.
 An important paralog of this gene is TRAF5.